indranildchandra/Online-Patient-Conversation-Classifier/README.md

-# online-patient-conversation-classifier
+# Online-Patient-Conversation-Classifier
-Online-patient-conversation-classifier can segregate patient conversations from the rest of the group given historically tagged patient data.
+Online-Patient-Conversation-Classifier can segregate patient conversations from the rest of the group given historically tagged patient data.

 # Approach